Skip to content

 Enabling Message Grouping on a Clustered Queue

-2. Add a clustered-queue entry with message-group-enabled set to true.
+2. Set message-group-enabled to true.

 <swiftlet name="sys$queuemanager">